transdigiware/blockchain/howto/ibp-console-deploy-ocp-rhm.md

 ## Step one: Apply the Security Context Constraint
 {: #deploy-ocp-rhm-scc}

 The {{site.data.keyword.blockchainfull_notm}} Platform requires specific security and access policies to be added to your project.
 The `ibp-scc.yaml` file is provided here for you to copy and edit to define the security policies for your project.
-Before attempting this step you should be logged in to the `oc` CLI.
+Before attempting this step, you should be logged in to the `oc` CLI.

 Copy and save the following security context constraint object to your local system as `ibp-scc.yaml`.
 Edit the file and replace `<PROJECT_NAME>` with the name of your project.